bajajahsaas/PASTEL/README.md

 ## The PASTEL dataset
 PASTEL is a parallelly annotated stylistic language dataset.
-The dataset consists of ~41K parallel sentences and 8.3K parallel stories annotated across different personas.
+The dataset consists of ~41K parallel sentences annotated across different personas.

 ## Approach